phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does the sim layout gracefully handle internationalized strings that are shorter than the English strings? (run with query parameter 'stringTest=X')
 - [ ] Make sure the string keys are all perfect, they are difficult to change after 1.0.0 published.

+**Images**
+- [ ] Are there any unused images?
+Note that this is detected automatically by `grunt build`, you don't need to manually check.

 **Repository structure**

 - [ ] Are all required files and directories present?